-5 IN-CAR VIDEO
+5. IN-CAR VIDEO:

 Any competitor wishing to carry on-board video equipment which is for their own personal use may do so.
-However such equipment must be in place prior to safety scrutineering and be passed by scrutineers as being mounted properly.
-Any footage obtained from such camera may be requested by the Clerk of the Course or the Stewards to assist in the resolution of Judicial matter and for this purpose the competitor may not refuse to hand over the camera card.
+However, such equipment must be in place prior to safety scrutineering and be passed by scrutineers as being mounted properly.
+Any footage obtained from such camera may be requested by the Clerk of the Course or the Stewards to assist in the resolution of Judicial matters, and for this purpose the competitor may not refuse to hand over the camera card.
 For certain meetings additional instructions may be included within both Championship and Supplementary Regulations particularly where cameras are used for broadcast purposes.
-Competitors may not refuse to carry a camera for any approved television company.
+Competitors may not refuse to carry a camera for any approved broadcast company.

-6 COMPETITOR SIGNING ON AND SCRUTINEERING
+6. COMPETITOR SIGNING ON & SCRUTINEERING:

 In accordance with the regulations of the Motorsport UK, all competitors must sign on before going out to practice.
 The location for competitors signing on will be notified in the meeting Final Instructions.
 All Race Licences and mandatory Club Membership cards must be produced upon demand at signing on, for inspection.
-All competition vehicles and competitors safety equipment must be scrutineered prior to being allowed on track.
+All competition vehicles and competitor's safety equipment must be scrutineered prior to being allowed on track.
 Once scrutineering and signing on has been successfully completed a scrutineering label will be issued for each vehicle and this label must be securely attached to the vehicle in a position which is clearly visible.
 If the label is lost then a replacement must be obtained from the Chief Scrutineer.
 This procedure may vary at certain meetings and you must refer to the Supplementary Regulations for specific procedures.

-6.1 COMPETITION LICENCE UPGRADES
+6.2.
+COMPETITION LICENCE UPGRADES:

-All competitors requiring an upgrading signature from the Clerk of the Course must deposit their "Motorsport UK Upgrade Card" with the Secretary of the Meeting at signing on and these may only be collected a minimum of 30 minutes after the publication of the results of the competition.
-Competitors must make every effort to collect their upgrade card as subsequent delivery by post cannot be guaranteed and the BARC will not accept any responsibility for cards lost within the postal system.
+All competitors requiring an upgrading signature from the Clerk of the Course must submit their "Motorsport UK Upgrade Card" with the Secretary of the Meeting on the first morning of competition and these may only be collected a minimum of 30 minutes after the publication of the results of the competition.
+Competitors must make every effort to collect their upgrade card as subsequent delivery by post cannot be guaranteed and the BARC will not accept responsibility for lost cards.

-6.2 NUMBERS AND DECALS
+6.3.
+NUMBERS & DECALS:

-Adhesive black competition numbers and white backgrounds will be on sale at signing on.
+Adhesive black competition numbers and white backgrounds may be on sale at the administration office.
 BARC Shield decals will be available in various sizes, free of charge, to all competitors in BARC Championships.

-7 DRIVER BRIEFINGS
+7. DRIVER BRIEFINGS:

-Any competitors taking part in their first race at any circuit must report to the Clerk of the Course or his nominated Deputy for a briefing before going out to practice, in accordance with Motorsport UK Regulations.
+Any competitors taking part in their first race at any circuit must report to the Clerk of the Course or their nominated Deputy for a briefing before going out to practice, in accordance with Motorsport UK Regulations.
 Briefings will be held at specific times as listed in the meeting Final Instructions.
 Championship briefings will be held when they are deemed to be necessary or when required by Championship Regulations.
 Details of the time and venue of all briefings will be specified either in the meeting Final Instructions or displayed in Race Administration or advised to Competitors during the event.
 A fine to a maximum as per Motorsport UK Regulations or as specified by Championship Regulations, may result from any failure to report to or late arrival at any scheduled briefing.

-8 FUEL
+8. FUEL: